muritane/agent-theory/README.md

 Cognition is not defined in terms of belief, preference, or optimization.

-> Cognition is the maintenance, compression, and revision of executable interfaces such that viability-preserving feedback and redesign remain reachable.
+> Cognition is the maintenance, compression, and revision of executable interfaces such that viability-preserving feedback, articulation, and redesign remain reachable.

 Abstraction is unavoidable.
 Every abstraction trades:

-- flexibility for efficiency,
+* flexibility for efficiency,
-- adaptability for scale,
+* adaptability for scale,
-- optionality for stability.
+* optionality for stability,
+* causal resolution for executability.

 ---